-Figure 10 shows the coverage and accuracy of 2D-profiling for input-dependent branches and input-independent branches when two input sets (ref and train) are used to define the target set of input-dependent branches.
-2D-profiling has low accuracy for input-dependent branches in benchmarks where the number of input-dependent branches is very small, such as mcf, vpr, perlbmk and eon.
-However, 2D-profiling accurately identifies input-independent branches for these benchmarks.
+2D-profiling has low accuracy for input-dependent branches in benchmarks where the number of input-dependent branches is very small, such as mcf, vpr, perlbmk and eon.6 However, as shown in Figure 11, 2D-profiling accurately identifies inputindependent branches for these benchmarks.
 This result shows that 2D-profiling can distinguish between input-dependent branches and input-independent branches.
-In general, 2D-profiling has very high (more than 80%) accuracy and coverage in identifying input-independent branches.
+In general, 2D-profiling has high (more than 65%) accuracy and coverage in identifying input-independent branches.